tock/tock/doc/reference/trd-appid.md

 (described below).
-Kernels using Short IDs to test collisions between application identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID.
+Kernels using Short IDs to test collisions between application identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function).

 In cases when a process does not have any application credentials, the verifier policy MAY assign it a global or local